wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 When we refer to $\mathbb{R}^1, \mathbb{R}^2, \mathbb{R}^3$, etc., we are indeed talking about vector spaces, where the "vector" in the name is often implied but not always explicitly mentioned.
 	These are the most common examples of vector spaces built upon the real number field.
 ###### Vectors in $\mathbb{R}$
-Represents the set of all real numbers, which can be seen as a one-dimensional vector space.
+Represents the set of all real numbers, which can be seen as a one-dimensional metric space.
 	The elements of are simply real numbers.
 ###### Vectors in $\mathbb{R}^2$
 Represents the set of all ordered pairs of real numbers, forming a two-dimensional vector space.